-It’s estimated that Alaska Native people constitute 14 percent of the statewide adult population.
-If all Native people voted during a normal turnout year (in which 55 percent of non-Natives voted), approximately 25 percent of the electorate at the polls would be Native.
+According to the 2020 Census data, it is estimated that Alaska Native people constitute 22 percent of the statewide population.
+If all Native people voted during a normal turnout year, approximately 25 percent of the electorate at the polls would be Native.
+That is more than any party, or special interest group out there.
+It is more than a “swing vote,” it is a game changer, and can influence the direction the State goes from here on out.

-One vote can make all the difference!
-According to the Division of Elections, the following examples are occurrences when the votes of a few people made all the difference:
+Even if that weren’t the case, one vote in Alaska has historically made all the difference!
+According to the Division of Elections, the following examples are occurrences when the votes of a few people changed results and restructured power dynamics:

 - 1978 – Jay Hammond won the nomination for governor over Walter Hickel in the primary election by just 98 votes statewide.